The issue of Liquor Licences is managed through the Ministry of Transport.

 - Retail premise

-Unless specifically indicated, the licence authorises the holder to sell or supply alcohol on the premises only.
+Unless specifically indicated, the license authorizes the holder to sell or supply alcohol on the premises only.
 Liquor cannot be removed from these premises.
-There can be various conditions that apply to each licence.
+There can be various conditions that apply to each license.

 LIQUOR LICENSE APPLICATIONS

 To obtain a license for the first time:

 This information sheet will help you with the steps required to obtain a license for the first time.

 - Completed Application for a LLA- (Form 01)- Application-Premises-NEW & RENEWAL

 - Completed Application for a LLA- (Form 02)- Manager – Renewal